irfanstract/StuDKit1/CONTRIBUTING.md

     "pipelining": true , // we can freely use trailing comma here, avoiding the above issues } ;
 ```

+Babel and Webpack config only supports JS files, not JSON.

 #### avoid presets like `eslint:recommended`; instead, enable items individually!